WHAT HAPPENS TO YOUR WEAPONS WHEN A FRO IS ENTERED?

 - The domestic violence situation no longer exists.

-Thomas Roughneen and Chris Ann Wright have experience helping both military and law enforcement personnel fight against a Final Restraining Order.
-Thomas and Chris Ann have been friends since high school and collaborate on domestic violence issues.
-Thomas is a veteran and has a military and criminal law background while Chris Ann is a Certified Matrimonial Law attorney and has extensive knowledge regarding domestic violence.
+Thomas Roughneen has experience helping both military and law enforcement personnel fight against a Final Restraining Order.
+Thomas is a veteran and has a military and criminal law background.
 For more information regarding domestic violence and its possible impact on your employment, call Citizen Soldier Law at 973-937-6010 to set up a consultation.